 In this section, we test the hypothesis that the data are generated by two groups of bidders: competitive and non-competitive types.
-Relative to collusive bidders, competitive bidders should avoid round bids and should tend to bid late in revisable auctions.
+Recall that competitive bidders should avoid round bids in sealed-bid auctions, and submit late bids in revisable auctions.
 To test this hypothesis, we exploit the panel dimension of our data by measuring the importance of heterogeneity in bidders' propensity to bid competitively (as opposed to heterogeneity across bids or auctions).
 We then relate our measures of the competitiveness of the bidders invited to an auction with auction outcomes such as average bids and participation frequency.